DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/05chapter4.md

 that is, by describing what occurs when a set of mediating conjunctures is operative.

-## Historical perspectives on mediation: Individuation, naturalization and sociomedialities
+## Historical Perspectives on Mediation: Individuation, Naturalization and Sociomedialities

 While resisting the essentialist temptation to posit historically specific phenomena as ahistorical constants, we cannot ignore the hold